 Practitioners are often confused about the differences between advertising and publicity and advertising and personal selling.
 The above definition, if examined in detail, will bring out the salient points of difference.

-The advertising must be done in any form of non-personal presentation like in magazine, newspaper, radio, television, skywriting, billboards, posters, etc. The sponsors of the adverts must be clearly identified and must acknowledge that they have paid for the use of the media in which it appears.
+The advertising must be done in any form of non-personal presentation like in magazines, newspapers, radio, television, skywriting, billboards, posters, etc. The sponsors of the adverts must be identified and must acknowledge that they have paid for the use of the media in which it appears.
 Otherwise, the message is considered to be publicity.
 Publicity is not openly paid for, and the sponsor is not usually identified.

 The primary objective of advertising is to help increase sales.
 However, a company’s specific objectives of advertising may include one or a combination of the followings:

 Advertising has many faults, but it has its advantages also.
-Advertising has the following overall effects in a nation’s economy.
+Advertising has the following overall effects on a nation’s economy.